LuStormstout/gin-mall/README.md

 # Gin-Mall

-Gin-Mall is a shopping mall project built with Gin and gRPC.
+Gin-Mall is a shopping mall project built with Gin.

 ## Features